 An increasing body of literature shows that certain facial characteristics and relationships between structures are perceived as overwhelmingly “masculine” or “feminine.”
 These include the shape and prominence of the brow region, the size and shape of the nose, the fullness and prominence of the lips, the angle and definition of the lower jaw (mandible), and the position and prominence of the cheekbones (malar eminences) and chin (mentum).
 Each of these areas can be addressed with specific procedures performed by Dr. Ransom, alone or in combination.

 The brow region in a “masculine” face has a more anterior projection with a greater distance between the flatness of the forehead (frontal bone) and the prominence of the frontal bar.
-In addition, the eyebrows (hair-baring region) sit lower on the forehead and closer to the eyes.
+In addition, the eyebrows (hair-bearing region) sit lower on the forehead and closer to the eyes.
 Feminizing this area involves shaving down the frontal bone and raising the brow soft tissues (by performing a browlift).
 In certain cases where the anterior hairline is high or has receded, the hairline may need to be lowered.
 This can be accomplished during the brow and forehead lift by a technique known as hairline lowering.

 The nose is addressed using rhinoplasty techniques.
 Rhinoplasty is the surgical modification of the shape of the nose, also known as “nose job surgery” or nose reshaping.
-The specific approach is determined by the specific goals of the patient, as well as any functional or anatomic issues which require a certain techniques.
+The specific approach is determined by the specific goals of the patient, as well as any functional or anatomic issues which require certain techniques.
 The overall goal, in most cases, is to make the nose somewhat smaller (reduction rhinoplasty), remove any “bump” or prominence of the nasal bridge, and increase the rotation of the nasal tip.
-Septoplasty (fixing a crooked or broken nasal septum) can be performed along with either an open or a closed rhinoplasty.
+Septoplasty (fixing a crooked or broken nasal septum) can be performed along with either an open or closed rhinoplasty.

 For the lips, both the shape and volume must be addressed.
 This can be accomplished with a lip augmentation and lip lift.
 The lip augmentation may be performed with soft tissue fillers, microlipoinjection (facial fat grafting) using your own fat cells, or via a surgical technique (V-Y lip augmentation), depending on the specific case.
 Adding a lip lift allows for a more defined and sensual Cupid’s bow, and increases the prominence of the red part (vermillion) of the upper lip.